redpencilio/app-http-logger/README.md

 _Note: the intermediate logs are not written to files.
 As a consequence in this setup no backups of the logs can be taken.
 This is probably not what you want in production._

-### Logging traffic to (encrypted) files
+### Option 2: Logging traffic to (encrypted) files
 In this mode, data is captured and written to files.
 This is probably your prefered mode on production machines.
 HTTP logs get encrypted, stats remain unencrypted.
-Visualization is not running live on the data, but can be setup on any machine.
+Visualization is not running live on the data, but can be setup on any machine (see option 3).

 Update the `.env` file to use the following docker-compose files:
 ```